 Paying off a loan is a good feeling.
 No more monthly payments to manage, no more interest accruing.
-But in some cases, you might be better off refinancing to save money on debt with a high-interest debt … which might mean extending a loan.
+But in some cases, you might be better off refinancing to save money on debt with a high-interest rate … which might mean extending a loan.

 It’s possible to use a lower-interest loan secured by collateral, like an auto loan, to refinance high-interest loans, like credit cards, payday loans or other unsecured loans.
 If the loan you’re getting with your lender is secured, interest rates and terms are going to be better than if the loan is not secured.